software-projects-qubit/Software-Project-1.0/README.md

 3. Step 3.
 Install and run the app:
  Connect the Android device to the computer and be sure to approve any ADB permission prompts that appear on your phone.
 Select Run -> Run app.
 Select the deployment target in the connected devices to the device on which the app will be installed.
 This will install the app on the device.

+## Running the tests
+To run tests we used codecov as well as Coverals for our TEst Driven Development.

 [![Build Status](https://travis-ci.org/software-projects-qubit/Software-Project-1.0.svg?branch=master)](https://travis-ci.org/software-projects-qubit/Software-Project-1.0)